minetest/minetest/doc/lua_api.md

 The engine runs the map generator on separate threads, each of these also has a Lua environment.
 Its primary purpose is to allow mods to operate on newly generated parts of the map.
+Internally it may be referred to as "emerge environment".

 Refer to the above section for the usual disclaimer on what environment isolation entails.